openmod-initiative/attendees-list/README.md

 ### Run the test suite

-Make sure you have the credentials file as described above.

-Then, run the test suite with py.test:
+You can run the test suite with py.test:

+    $ py.test

+Tests requiring authentication will be skipped per default.
+To run all tests including the ones requiring authentication, you will need the credential file as described above.
+You can then run all tests like so:

-    $ py.test --variables credentials.yaml
+    $ py.test --emails --variables credentials.yaml

 Tests are accessing the live instance and are asserting certain data to be available on that instance.
 They can hence fail for three reasons unrelated to this script: